 "It might introduce a whole range of emotions we're not able to process," he said.
-"It was simply the IRA who killed Tim."'Remember and reflect'
+"It was simply the IRA who killed Tim."

 Council deputy leader Mike Hannon said: "Wednesday 20 March is the actual anniversary of the bombing and I personally feel it is right that we all take a quiet moment to remember and reflect.